A longtimer's tour of LGBTQ life in the Village

 Katia Hetter/CNN

-Even though she and Phipps live in Brooklyn, the village is still a place where Grant and her friends gather.
+Even though she and Phipps live in Brooklyn, the Village is still a place where Grant and her friends gather.

 The Duplex, a piano bar and cabaret, is still there, although in a different location, but the Duchess lesbian bar is gone, replaced by a Starbucks.